 One major supporter of Continental Drift at this time was the Australian geologist S. Warren Carey who organized a number of international conferences on Continental Drift and taught the subject in his classes.
 In 1956, while reconstructing the continents on a large 76 cm diameter globe, he noted that the fits were not perfect on an Earth of the present diameter, but if a smaller diameter Earth was used then the fit was perfect.
 He considered this for two years and then finally publicly announced in 1958 that he believed Continental Drift had been caused by the Earth expanding in size.
 But for most people accepting the Earth had expanded was difficult to believe.

 Carey ‘discovered’ the concept of expansion completely independently of any previous thoughts on the subject but his further research showed that a number of people had published similar proposals in the past.
 In 1933, one explanation for continental drift had been proposed by Ott Christoph Hilgenberg in his book, Von wachsenden Erdball, which roughly translates as ‘The Expanding Earth’.
 He observed that all the continents could be reconstructed on a smaller diameter Earth and suggested that the Earth had expanded in size to split the continental shell into the various continents of today, until they eventually reached their present positions.
-Also the Russian engineer Jean Yarkovsky and the Italian geologist Roberto Mantovani had both independently suggested the concept towards the beginning of the 1900s.
-But these ideas had been mostly ignored during their day since most people believed the continents were firmly fixed throughout geological time.
+Also the Russian engineer Jean Yarkovsky and the Italian geologist Roberto Mantovani both independently suggested the concept towards the beginning of the 1900s.
+Nearly half a century before them in 1859 Alfred Drayson and William Thorp presented a lecture about Earth expansion to geologists at the Yorkshire Geological Society in the UK.
+But all these ideas were mostly ignored and soon forgotten since virtually everyone believed the continents were firmly fixed throughout geological time.

 During the mid-1950s the ocean floor began to be studied with echo sounding equipment and this eventually resulted in the first map of the ocean floor being published in 1959 by the American geologists Bruce Heezen, Marie Tharp and Maurice Ewing.
 The map was a revelation because it showed details that had never been seen before (one of these original maps of the ocean floor is available on Google Earth as shown below).